MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/defender-experts-report.md

 Threat categories help identify and organize security threats into classes to assess and evaluate their impact and develop strategies to prevent or mitigate these threats to your environment.
 The **Threat categories observed** section of the report shows a bar chart with significant risks and threats detected in your environment, helping you understand the breadth and scope of your exposure.

-Among the various threat categories available, the following categories are carefully chosen because they are not covered under the purview of MITRE ATT&CK framework:
+Among the various threat categories available, the following categories are carefully chosen because they aren't covered under the purview of MITRE ATT&CK framework:

 - Ransomware
 - Malware